 The cell’s size, internal complexity, and fluorescence intensity are determined using an optical-to-electronic coupling system.
 These parameters can be used to separate cells into different populations one by one, through a technique called Fluorescence Activated Cell Sorting (FACS).

 A flow cytometer incorporates a fluidics, optics, and computer system in order to characterise fluorescently tagged cells.

 A flow cytometer is made up of three main systems:

-The fluidics system funnels cells contained in a saline solution through an extremely narrow opening.
-This creates a single-file stream of fluid droplets, where each droplet may or may not contain a cell.
+The fluidics system funnels cells contained in a saline solution through a hydrodynamic focusing junction.
+This uses sheath fluid to constrict the sample flow and create a single-file stream of cells.

 The optics system consists of a laser or lasers to illuminate the particles in the sample stream and dichroic mirrors to direct the resulting light signals towards the appropriate detectors.